redith1890/Xenotation-Wasm/README.md

 # Xenotation
 https://redith1890.github.io/Xenotation-Wasm/ <br>
 Transcribe from Arabic numerals to xenotation

-Inspired by the work of Dr Barker's Tic Xenotation

 Xenotation is a notation by which any natural number can be expressed without the need for the use of sequentiality or a null positional marker (in Arabic numerals 0).
 This notation only has 2 symbols. "()" and "·"